Professor Chris Exley | 9th January 2020

 By Richard Fosh

-Why is it, that the modern diseases of high prevalence, affect some people and not others?
+Why is it, that many modern diseases of high prevalence, affect some people and not others?

 Well?
 It can’t be the Mercury, they said, as otherwise everyone would get it.